johnalison/WorkingPhilosophy/Happiness.md

 # Do not let your happiness (well-being) depend on things you cannot control

+- Turning results you dont control into goals is a recipe for frustration.

 - Explains how people can be well-off an miserable or poor and happy

 - Make Well-being depend only on things you can control